Usage Based Insurance Adoption is Growing Rapidly

 There is a Critical Mass of UBI Programs

 The initial model used by first movers typically structured programs solely around the attractiveness of discounts to customers.
 Today, there is a far greater understanding of the potential to provide additional services that highlight customer convenience, safety, more direct relationships, and better communication with the insurer.
-By providing these types of services, insurers can successfully establish long-term relationships with policyholders, providing incentives coupled with the pleasures of driving.
+By providing these types of services, insurers can successfully establish long-term relationships with policyholders, providing incentives and rewards coupled with the pleasures of driving.
 These incentives can now be informed and shaped by the deeper insights provided by telematics data and the intelligence derived

 Looking ahead, the connected car ecosystem will likely flourish as it ushers in an era of sophisticated data analytics and improved scoring.
 More powerful mobile applications, deeper Internet of Things enablement, innovative new data-collection options, optimized policyholder personalization, and extensive value-added services will develop over time.